tc39/proposal-temporal/docs/plainmonthday.md

 ### monthDay.**calendarId** : object

 The `calendarId` read-only property gives the calendar that the `monthCode` and `day` properties are interpreted in.
-If `monthDay` was created with a custom calendar object, this gives the `id` property of that object.

 ## Methods